AbhilashPaul/peer-match-service/README.md

                     "lived_experience_narrative": "Dealing with OCD and depression was overwhelming at times, but running and volunteering gave me purpose.
 I hope to inspire others to find strength in their passions."
                 },
                 "reason_for_match": [
-                    "Shares the same condition: Depression.",
-                    "Noah's interest in running is similar to the adolescent's interest in hiking and cycling, indicating a shared appreciation for physical activity.", "Noah's narrative emphasizes finding purpose through passions, which could be helpful for an adolescent struggling with depression."
+                    "Shares the same mental health condition (Depression).", "His interest in running is similar to the adolescent's hobbies of hiking and cycling.", "His lived experience narrative focuses on finding purpose through passions, which could be beneficial for the adolescent."
                 ]
+            },
+            {
+                "peer_supporter_profile": {
+                    "profile_id": 6,
+                    "full_name": "Alex Johnson",
+                    "age": 25,
+                    "gender": "Nonbinary",
+                    "selected_interests": [
+                        "Advocacy",
+                        "Poetry",
+                        "Hiking"
+                    ],
+                    "mental_health_history": [
+                        "Bipolar Disorder Type II"
+                    ],
+                    "lived_experience_narrative": "Living with Bipolar Disorder has been a journey of ups and downs.
+Writing poetry and spending time in nature have been grounding for me.
+I'm passionate about helping others navigate their own mental health journeys."
+                },
+                "reason_for_match": [
+                    "Shares an interest in hiking, which aligns with the adolescent's hobbies.", "Their lived experience narrative focuses on finding grounding through nature, which could resonate with an outdoorsy adolescent.", "While they don't share the same condition, their experience navigating a mental health journey could still be valuable."
+                ]
             }
         ]
     },
     "metadata": {
-        "run_id": "d1b9ecea-c230-475b-9ec8-d50b5ce1f958",
+        "run_id": "81581bf2-d11c-4380-a548-c6aa36d92818",
         "feedback_tokens": []
     }
 }